memenzel/memenzel.github.io/content/publications/menzel_orbe_hc/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Winter Patterns of the Hadley Circulation's Response to Increased CO2 are Distinct between the Upper and Lower Troposphere (submitted)"
+title: "Winter Patterns of the Hadley Circulation's Response to Increased CO2 are Distinct between the Upper and Lower Troposphere (in revision)"
 authors:
 - Molly E Menzel
 - Clara Orbe